 Lastly, this more neutral coloured industrial kid’s bedroom decor still has a warm feeling to it because of the wooden floor.
 Stuffed toys and fluffy furs make sure this place feels friendly and welcoming to its inhabitant.

 Gotten a good idea of how industrial style bedrooms can work for kids?
-If these kid’s bedroom ideas weren’t enough, why not have a nose through our own collection of vintage industrial style stuff.
+If these kid’s bedroom ideas weren’t enough, why not have a nose through our own collection of vintage industrial style stuff including pendant lights and table lamps.
 If you have any questions, feel free to post a comment underneath this blog.
 We’ll give you our best answer ASAP!

 Comments will be approved before showing up.